-These days, pretty much everyone has a smartphone with them at all times.
+These days, everyone has a smartphone with them at all times.

-What an opportunity for businesses to connect with their customers in a number of ways, namely — social, email, and text.
+This provides a great opportunity for businesses to connect with their customers in multiple ways, namely — social, email, and SMS text message marketing.

-Each of these channels has unique aspects that make it worthy of having in your marketing toolbox.
+Each channel has unique aspects worthy of having in your marketing toolbox.

-Knowing email marketing best practices will allow you to grow your audience’s attention, and you can reach them on your terms, but you have to compete for your reader’s attention against competitors in the inbox and on the social media feed.
+Email marketing and social media allow you to grow your audience’s attention so you can reach them on your terms.
+Still, you have to compete for your reader’s attention against competitors in the inbox and on the social media feed.

 In this post, I’ll focus on what you need to know about text (aka, SMS – “short message service”) marketing.
-This way you’ll know how to use this channel to communicate with new and existing customers, so you build relationships that matter most to your bottom line.
+This way, you’ll know how to use this channel to communicate with new and existing customers to build relationships that matter most to your bottom line.

 I know you’re probably already thinking, “I’ll just gather all those mobile numbers I already have and start sending them my marketing messages via text!”

-Requiring people to sign up for your SMS text message marketing is actually a good thing for both you and your customers.
-Since people opt in to receive SMS texts from you, you’ll have a group of people that are more engaged and looking forward to hearing from you via this channel.
+Requiring people to sign up for your SMS text message marketing is a good thing for both you and your customers.
+Since people opt-in to receive SMS texts from you, you’ll have a group of people who are more engaged and looking forward to hearing from you.

 - Description of the program